 It removes lipstick from anything, makes those oil stains on the concrete driveway disappear, and pulls hair dye out of your towels.

 If it’s rusty …

 WD-40 removes and prevents rust on anything made of metal.
-It removes and prevents rust from forming in washing machines, on shower heads and garden tools.
-You know those rust stains on your tub and shower?
+It removes and prevents rust from forming in washing machines, on showerheads, and garden tools.
+Do you know those rust stains on your tub and shower?
 Those terra cotta pots that oxidize?